 ✔ "I . . .
 Um . . .
 Er . . .
 So . . .
 Do you want to go out on Saturday?"

 ✔ Everyone knows that the Declaration of Independence begins with the sentence "When, in the course of human events . . ."
-But how many people can recite more than the first few lines of the document? —Example taken from CMOS 18th ed., 12.64 (17th ed., 13.55).
+But how many people can recite more than the first few lines of the document? —Example taken from CMOS 12.64 (17th ed., 13.55).
 Notice the dropped space between the ellipsis and the ending quotation mark.

-✔ "I thought he was coming to the party, but now . . . ?" —Note that if that question (?) mark was instead a period (.) marking the end of a sentence, a fourth period could be added (now . . . ."), but Chicago suggests you drop it for clarity's sake: (now . . .").
+—Note that if the question (?) mark, in this example, was instead a period (.) marking the end of a sentence, a fourth period could be added (now . . . ."), but Chicago suggests you drop it for clarity's sake: (now . . .").

 Note, to type a nonbreaking space so that you can properly build a . . . (open ellipsis made up of three dots with nonbreaking spaces between):

-• MacOS: Switch to Unicode Hex Input, then [OPT]00a0
+[SHIFT][CTRL]u00a0 - MacOS: Switch to Unicode Hex Input, then

-• Windows: 00a0[ALT]x
+00a0[ALT]x

 See also (this website is awesome!):